danivideda/multisig-wallet-with-staking-capability/README.md

 ## How it works
 1. Create the script policy and the script address:
-   1. `multisig-payment.policy` → rules for doing regular transaction (payment key)
+   1. `multisig-payment-policy.script` → rules for doing regular transaction (payment key)
-   2. `multisig-stake.policy` → rules for withdrawing staking rewards (staking key)
+   2. `multisig-stake-policy.script` → rules for withdrawing staking rewards (staking key)
-   3. Creating the script address would be combining `multisig-payment.policy` and `multisig-stake.policy` together and then produce `multisig-payment-and-stake.addr`
+   3. Creating the script address would be combining `multisig-payment-policy.script` and `multisig-stake-policy.script` together and then produce `multisig-payment-and-stake.addr`
 2. This script will contain following information:
    1. List of wallet that are allowed to sign the transaction
    2. Minimum number of wallet required to validate transaction